Robinyo/serendipity-api/projects/spring-boot/docs/administrator/keycloak.md

 ### Groups

 Groups manage groups of users.
-Users that become members of a group inherit the group's permissions.
+Serendipity has two default groups:

+* Team Member
+* Team Leader (Approver)

+**Note:** Tasks can be assigned to an individual user or to a group (of candidate users).

+#### Default Groups

+New users (user registrations) are added to the Team Member's group (which is assigned the 'User' role).

 #### Create Protocol Mapper